 This policy has been drawn up in the Sept 2018 school year.
 It will be updated every two years when the school receives its allocation of support hours.
-The underlying principles, roles and responsibilities will be reviewed every 5 years.
+The underlying principles, years.

 Following ratification, it will be published on the school web-site at the earliest opportunity.